- Labia come in all shapes, sizes, and colors.

 For some girls and women, concerns about how their body looks can become overwhelming, and can start to affect other areas of their life.
 If you find yourself unable to stop thinking about your body, or if your concerns impact your ability to go to work/school, spend time with family/friends, or do other things you enjoy, it is important to share that information with a parent, trusted adult and/or a health care provider.

 Why do some girls/women have concerns about the size of their labia?

-Some girls may feel upset if their labia cause irritation and/or discomfort in their crotch area.
-This may limit the type of clothing they can wear such as certain styles of bathing suits, or the types of activities they can do comfortably.
-Some girls may have seen images in magazines or online that cause them to wonder if their labia are normal.
-The trend to shave pubic hair has also caused young women to become more aware of the size of their labia which may look different than the images they see.
+Some girls may feel upset if their labia cause irritation and/or discomfort in the groin area.
+This may limit the type of clothing they can wear such as certain styles of bathing suits, or the activities they can do comfortably.
+Some girls may have seen images in magazines or online that cause them to wonder if their labia are normal as most images don’t represent all of the many different shapes, colors, and sizes of labia.
+Also, the trend to shave pubic hair has also caused young women to become more aware of the size of their labia which may look different than the images they see.

 What kind of treatment is sometimes recommended for girls/women that have discomfort because of their labia?

 Most of the time any discomfort caused from the size or shape of a girl’s/woman’s labia can be managed by wearing looser fitting underpants, jeans, shorts, and perhaps a different style of bathing suit.
 Some girls may be more comfortable wearing skirts and dresses instead of pants.
 Applying a topical emollient such as petroleum jelly to the labia can also help prevent irritation and chafing.